chaitanya-nagdev/learn-rust/ownership/ownership.md

            Any Data with unknown size at compile time or size that might change is stored in heap___.

 - So Processor  already knows how to access data & what is the size thus it fast.
-- Heap : It is less organized, When data is stored in heap, processor find big enough space mark the memory as in use & return         location of memory & location is stored in pointer.
+- Heap : It is less organized, When data is stored in heap, processor find big enough space mark the memory as in use & return
+         location of memory & location is stored in pointer.
 This whole process is called 'allocation'.
          This whole process is called 'allocation'.
 This whole process is called 'allocation'.
-This whole process is called 'allocation'.
 Size of pointer is known thus it is stored on heap & then using that pointer we can access the memory.

-- allocating & access the memory on stack is faster & on heap is slower in comparision, because allocation on heap needs t ofind couple of things while stack stores at top, similary memory jump for processor is less in stack & that makes it faster, the less memory jump, faster processor.
+- allocating & access the memory on stack is faster & on heap is slower in comparision, because allocation on heap needs to find couple of things while stack stores at top, similary memory jump for processor is less in stack & that makes it faster, the less memory jump, faster processor.

 - So when function call happens, local variable & arguments are stored (pointer) on stack & once call is finished